sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Icons_and_Splash_Screens/_index.md

 └── tiapp.xml
 ```

-Do not place the splash screen image in the drawable folder (without a suffix).
+{{% alert title="⚠️ Warning" color="primary" %}}Do not place the splash screen image in the drawable folder (without a suffix).
 Android may scale the image improperly.
-If you want to use one image for the entire application, place it in the drawable-nodpi folder.
+If you want to use one image for the entire application, place it in the drawable-nodpi folder.{{% /alert %}}

 #### Splash screen with a custom theme